folio-org/docs/content/en/docs/Reporting/Querying/_index.md

 ## Ad hoc querying using LDP tables

 If the shared queries do not meet your needs, you can also develop your own “ad hoc” (or as needed) queries to pull data from the LDP.
 In addition to creating queries with different fields and table connections than the shared queries, ad hoc queries make it possible to connect FOLIO to other custom tables available in your local LDP.
 Because the LDP is built on standard relational database software, you can build ad hoc LDP queries in the same way you would build queries for any other database, such as writing an SQL query and using a database query tool to run the query.

 ### Learning SQL

 To develop ad hoc queries, you will need to write query scripts using Structured Query Language (SQL).
-The Reporting SIG has compiled a few resources for learning SQL (Table 1).
+The table below includes a few resources for learning SQL.

-Table 1: A compiled list of SQL training resources.

 |Training Resource|Description|
 |---|---|